-Big Bag Tipping Stations
+Big Bag Discharge Stations

 Big Bag tipping stations (also named Big Bag unloading station, Big Bag emptying station or Big Bag dumping station) constitute an important process equipment since they will allow to bring to the process the raw materials necessary to manufacture the desired product.
 All the subsequent process step depend on the feed of the raw materials, if those materials are brought by Big Bags, the tipping station must be well designed to allow a fast, clean and safe tipping.